simarjeet518/expense-tracker-api/README.md

 - Make a `GET` request to `/api/debug/reset` with `curl http://localhost:3002/api/debug/reset`.
 - Use the browser to navigate to `http://localhost:3002/api/debug/reset

-- use `http://localhost:3002/api/users/:id` to get users data
+- use `http://localhost:3002/api/users/:id` to get users data.